mmaquina/jspage/README.md

 # jspage
-array of objects to display from js
+array of objects to display from js as "cards"